flairysky/secretsobservatory/posts/poem_preface.md

 Firstly, to me, doing mathematics is something completely different from the general perception of mathematics in the public and has nothing to do with what is being taught at schools and most universities (at least in my experience).

-I cannot sympathize more with the following quote from Eisenstein:
+I cannot sympathize more with the following quote from Ferdinand G. M. Eisenstein:

 > “I still remember the torture of completing endless multiplication examples.
 From this, you might conclude, erroneously, that I lacked mathematical ability, merely because I showed little inclination for calculating.
 In fact, the mechanical, always repetitive nature of the procedures annoyed me,